nansencenter/NERSC-HYCOM-CICE/hycom/MSCPROGS/src/Section/README.md

 - regional.depth.a
 - regional.depth.b
 - sections.in
-- extract.sec
 - extract.daily (*or other relevant extract file*) These files need to be in your current working directory when executing the `m2section` routine.

-> **An important note:**
-> The extract fields defined in *extract.sec* are seemingly entirely ignored and only the fields specified in extract.daily are actually extracted.
-This behaviour persisted even when changing line 4 of *extract.sec*, which seemingly defines some kind of section(s) but, as stated earlier, this is also undocumented and unclear.

 **Outputs:**
 - extract1            this is a copy of the extract.sec file